leoraclet/django-saas-template/README.md

 - **Files**

-  - `pyproject.toml` - Python environment configuration
+  - `pyproject.toml` - Python environment configuration in TOML
   - `uv.lock` - Used by **uv** to version dependencies

 ## 📚 Libraries